MonashMath/SCI1022/Unix-CLI-move.md

 ### 1.5.4.
 Paging output with `less`
 <a id="markdown-paging-output-with-less" name="paging-output-with-less"></a>

 The Unix command-line provides a very powerful tool for inspecting a file beyond its head and tail.
 This command is called `less`.
-In particular, it lets you navigate through the file in several useful ways, such as moving one line up or down with the arrow keys, pressing space bar to move a page down, `g` to go to the beginning of the file, `G` to the end of the file, etc. To quit `less`, type `q`.
+In particular, it lets you navigate through the file in several useful ways, such as moving one line up or down with the arrow keys, pressing space bar to move a page down, pressing `⌃F` to move forward a page (i.e., the same as spacebar), `⌃B` to move back a page, `g` to go to the beginning of the file, `G` to the end of the file, etc. To quit `less`, type `q`.

 ----
 > *__Exercise 38:__*
 > Run `less` on `don_quixote.txt`.
 Go down three pages and then back up three pages.
 Go to the end of the file, then to the beginning, then quit.
 ----

 Perhaps the most powerful aspect of `less` is the forward slash key `/`, which is used for searching through the entire file for a particular string of text.
-The `/` option is to be used within the interactive mode of less, i.e., it is not a command-line flag to be passed to the command.
 For example, suppose we want to search the “Gutenberg” word through `don_quixote.txt`.
 The way to do this with `less` is to type `/` followed by the word to be searched.
 The result of pressing the Return key after typing `/Gutenberg` is to highlight the first occurrence of “Gutenberg” in the file.
 You can then press `n` to navigate to the next match, or `N` to navigate to the previous match.

 Above we have covered the most useful navigational commands of `less`, but there are many others.
 At this point, if you are curious, you can find a longer list of commands at the [Wikipedia page of `less`](https://en.wikipedia.org/wiki/Less_(Unix)).
 We strongly encourage you to use `less` as **the tool** for looking at the contents of a file.
 Recall from [Section 1.1.3](#113-typing-our-first-commands-looking-for-help-using-man) that the navigation of man pages is actually managed under the hood by `less`.
 Thus, any familiarity that you gain with `less` automatically applies to the navigation of `man` pages as well.